Pushing the Capture Limit of Thermionic Gun Linacs: 1D tracking code for cavity optimization

+where $E_{z}$ is the longitudinal electric field profile, $f$ is the cavity frequency, and $\phi_{launch}$ is the launch phase.
 The electrons are launched at a fixed phase/time interval and tracked in the longitudinal direction until they exit from either end of the field profile.
 Electrons are launched at a range of phases to cover at least one full RF cycle.
 If an electron exits from the beginning or end of the field profile, it will be counted as lost or captured respectively.
 Electrons that do not reach the exit within the maximum tracking time are also counted as lost.
 Presently, the code neglects space charge and so has only be used for initial parameter scans, as its speed and advanced methods of optimization have provided approximate global optimum values.

 For optimization purposes, the code can be run in a scan mode, in which it varies the lengths and field amplitudes of each cell.
 An output file is generated for each cell length and field amplitude, which contains information such as the particle launch phase, exit phase, exit time, exit KE, and flag for whether the particle is lost or captured.
 The code can also be run in tracking mode, where we can investigate the beam dynamics for specific field settings.